linode/docs/docs/websites/cms/high-availability-wordpress.md

         FLUSH PRIVILEGES;
         EXIT

-3. Set permissions on your Document Root directory to enable WordPress to complete its configuration steps.
+3. Set permissions on the Document Root directory to enable WordPress to complete its configuration steps.

         chmod 777 /var/www/example.com/public_html/